How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 Drug treatment

-Treatment for dry cough in children will be different from treatment for wet cough.
-As mentioned above, it must be converted into wet form, and for this you need to use funds that help thin phlegm.
+Treatment for dry cough in children will differ from wet cough.
+As already mentioned above, it must be converted into wet form, and for this you need to use products that help thin the mucus.

-In addition, a course of antibiotics may be prescribed by your doctor to treat the infection or illness.
+In addition, your doctor may prescribe a course of antibiotics to treat the infection or disease.

 If more serious diseases are detected, the course of treatment will be radically different and will be selected individually.
-Children's dry cough syrup can significantly speed up recovery.
-Or an alternative solution is a dry cough syrup that you can dilute yourself.
+Baby syrup for dry cough can significantly speed up recovery.
+Or an alternative solution is dry cough syrup, which you can dilute yourself.

 Folk remedies for dry cough for children

-Any doctor will say that daily inhalations are the way to quickly get rid of a viral dry cough and, as a result, to complete recovery.
+Any doctor will tell you that daily inhalations are the way to quickly get rid of a viral dry cough and, as a result, to a full recovery.

 That is why every mother needs to pay due attention to this procedure.
-Interestingly, it can be done even for children over the age of four.
-The main thing is to know if the child is allergic to this or that inhalation solution, because various herbs and essential oils will be used in its creation.
+Interestingly, it can be performed even on children as young as four years old.
+The main thing is to know whether the child is allergic to a particular inhalation solution, because various herbs and essential oils will be used in its creation.

 The solution for this procedure is easy to make yourself.
 To do this, you need to purchase a collection of medicinal herbs at the pharmacy.
-Best of all, if it is chamomile, thyme, St. John's wort, sage and coltsfoot.
-Pour the herbs over with boiling water and add two to three drops of eucalyptus or lemon oil to the solution.
+It is best if it is chamomile, thyme, St. John's wort, sage and coltsfoot.
+Pour boiling water over the herbs and add two or three drops of eucalyptus or lemon oil to the solution.

-In addition to inhalations, you can make a decoction of herbs, which can be used to rub the child's body in the lungs, or give the baby half a glass a day to drink.
+In addition to inhalations, you can make a decoction of herbs, which can be rubbed on the child’s body in the lung area, or given to the baby to drink half a glass a day.

 Features of dry cough in children

-A lingering and persistent dry cough can occur in children of any age.
-It is especially bad if an infant suffers from it, since not every medicine is applicable in this case.
+A lingering and obsessive dry cough can occur in children of any age.
+It’s especially bad if they suffer from infant, since not every medicine is applicable in this case.

-The best way to get rid of a cough can only be advised by a doctor after an in-person consultation and examination of the baby.
-You should not listen to the advice of other mothers, even if they are more experienced, because the baby may have any peculiarities or he may be allergic to this or that drug.
+The best way to get rid of a cough can only be recommended by a doctor after a face-to-face consultation and examination of the baby.
+You should not listen to the advice of other mothers, even if they are more experienced, because the baby may have some special needs or be allergic to a particular drug.

 Barking

-A dry, paroxysmal cough in a child (barking dry cough) is most common in children of two or more years of age.
-At this age, they have more contacts with their peers, from which they can become infected.
+A dry paroxysmal cough in a child (barking dry cough) most often occurs in children two or more years old.
+At this age, they have more contact with their peers, from whom they can become infected.

-But if a child under one year old has a very weakened immune system, then this type of cough can also develop in him.
-It is more dangerous than an ordinary dry cough, because if it is not cured in time, it can even be fatal.
+But if a child under one year of age has a very weakened immune system, then this type of cough can also develop in him.
+It is more dangerous than a regular dry cough, because if it is not treated in time, it can even be fatal.

-It can be recognized by the following features:
+You can recognize it by the following signs:

 • Swelling and redness of the larynx;

-• A cough that sounds like a dog barking;
+• The appearance of a cough that sounds like a dog barking;

 Allergic